poli-git/ZeroKnowledge_home_challenge/deployment-guide.md

 3. Deploy your contract by running:

     You'll need to pass options to forge script to connect to your deployer wallet.
 See the [Foundry documentation][forge-script-wallet-docs].
-    The example command below configures Forge to use a Ledger hardware wallet.
+    The command below configures Forge to use a Ledger hardware wallet.

     ```bash
     forge script script/Deploy.s.sol --rpc-url https://eth-mainnet.g.alchemy.com/v2/${ALCHEMY_API_KEY:?} --broadcast --ledger